 Camera-driven safety technology has taken a step forward with Nissan's 'ProPILOT' package.
 This combines three systems - Lane Keep Assist (LKA), Intelligent Cruise Control (ICC) and Traffic Jam Pilot (TJP).
 It's supposed to be the first stage on the brand's journey to autonomous driving, giving drivers more freedom by allowing them to automate the mundane elements of their motoring life.

 The core dCi 130 unit is a reasonably efficient choice.
-Offered with the option of two or four-wheel-drive, two-wheel drive models enjoy CO2emissions of 129g/km in manual form, while versions equipped with Nissan's advanced XTronic automatic gearbox emit 135g/km.
-All-wheel drive diesel models equipped with Nissan's ALL MODE 4x4-i transmission emit 139g/km - a significant 18 per cent less than the outgoing model.
+Offered with the option of two or four-wheel-drive, two-wheel drive models enjoy CO2 emissions of 129g/km in manual form, while versions equipped with Nissan's advanced XTronic automatic gearbox emit 135g/km.
+All-wheel drive diesel models equipped with Nissan's ALL MODE 4x4-i transmission emit 139g/km.
 For the 2.0-litre dCi engine, the figures are 50.5mpg and 149g/km with manual or auto transmission.
 Go for the auto version with 4WD and the readings fall to 47.1mpg and 158g/km.
 Finally, if you go for the DIG-T 163PS petrol model, the figures are 45.6mpg and 145g/km of CO2.

-To achieve these readings, Nissan's engineers did more than just improve the efficiency and performance of the engine and transmission.
-By reducing weight and optimising the car's aerodynamics, the engineers have been able to make the new X-Trail more efficient.
-Despite having a larger surface area than the previous model, numerous features have been introduced to counteract the increase in size.
-For example, the tailgate is constructed largely of plastic - a move that has saved 7kg over the existing design.
-Aero-friendly door mirrors and an underfloor spoiler that covers the exhaust and rear panel also play their part in making this X-Trail the most efficient ever.
+To achieve these readings, Nissan's engineers did more than just work on the efficiency and performance of the engine and transmission.
+By reducing weight and optimising the car's aerodynamics, the engineers have been able to make the X-Trail very efficient.
+Numerous features have been introduced to counteract the increase in size of this generation model.
+For example, the tailgate is constructed largely of plastic.
+Aero-friendly door mirrors and an underfloor spoiler that covers the exhaust and rear panel also play their part in making this X-Trail very efficient.

 Overall, this revised third generation X-Trail offers much more than its predecessors ever could.
 Class-leading levels of space and efficiency, more appealing looks, plenty of hi-tech and, crucially, the option of seven seats for those wanting it.
 That last feature gives this car something most compact lifestyle soft roaders can't offer - and those that can tend to be more expensive and pricier to run.
 Perhaps most importantly, there's an element of desirability in this improved MK3 model X-Trail that was missing from its predecessors.
 All of which might indeed mean that if you're looking for a car of this kind, 'X' may very well mark the spot.